abdbdeir/abdbdeir/README.md

 - 👀 I’m interested in backend developer
 - 🌱 I’m currently learning python,django
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me abdbdeir@gmail
+- 📫 How to reach me abdbdeir7@gmail.com

 <!---
 abdbdeir/abdbdeir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.